-6.2.3 Installing the USB Driver

-The Model 425 USB driver has been made available through Windows® Update.
+6.2.3 Installing the USB Driver The Model 425 USB driver has been made available through Windows [®] Update.
 This is the recommended method for installing the driver, as it will ensure that you always have the latest version of the driver installed.
-If you are unable to install the driver from Windows® Update, refer to section 6.2.3.3 to install the driver from the Internet or from the CD-ROM provided with the Model 425.
+If you are unable to install the driver from Windows [®] Update, refer to section 6.2.3.3 to install the driver from the web.
 These procedures assume that you are logged into a user account that has administrator privileges.

-6.2.3.1 Installing the Driver From Windows® Update in Windows Vista®

-- 1. Connect the USB cable from the Model 425 to the computer. - 2.
-Turn on the Model 425. - 3.
-When the Found New Hardware wizard appears, select Locate and install driver software (recommended). - 4.
-If User Account Control (UAC) is enabled, a UAC dialog box may appear asking if you want to continue.
-Click Continue. - 5.
-The Found New Hardware wizard should automatically connect to Windows® Update and install the drivers.

-If the Found New Hardware Wizard is unable to connect to Windows® Update or find the drivers, a message to "Insert the disc that came with your Lake Shore Model 425" will be displayed.
-Click Cancel and refer to section 6.2.3.3 to install the driver from the Internet.
+6.2.3.1 Installing the Driver From Windows® Update in Windows® 7 and Vista® 1.
+Connect the USB cable from the Model 425 to the computer.
+2. Turn on the Model 425.
+3. When the Found New Hardware wizard appears, select Locate and install driver software (recommended).
+4. If User Account Control (UAC) is enabled, a UAC dialog box may appear asking if you want to continue.
+Click Continue.
+5. The Found New Hardware wizard should automatically connect to Windows® Update and install the drivers.
+If the Found New Hardware Wizard is unable to connect to Windows® Update or find the drivers, refer to section 6.2.3.3 to install the driver from the web.